Facebook Data Leak Shows That Users Are Ignorant Of The Value Of Their Data

 One of the reasons data is easily accessible to data brokers is because most users do not know the value of their data.
 According to The New York Times, “the breach allowed the company to exploit the private social media activity of huge swath of the American electorate, developing techniques that underpinned its work on President Trump’s campaign in 2016.”

 However, Facebook is refusing to categorize the incident as a breach.
-According to Motherboard, Facebook’s vice president and deputy general counsel Paul Grewal says ” the claim that this is a data breach is completely false,” because users signed up to the app “and everyone involved gave their consent.”
+According to Motherboard, Facebook’s vice president and deputy general counsel Paul Grewal says, “the claim that this is a data breach is completely false” because users signed up to the app “and everyone involved gave their consent.”
 It makes sense because a breach makes the company culpable and the company’s servers were not hacked.
 The fact that users are not aware of the value of their data is a problem.

 Facebook's value plunges $37 billion on news that data firm Cambridge Analytica, which had ties to Trump's campaign, reportedly accessed information from about 50 million Facebook users https://t.co/FHcORJWsim pic.twitter.com/h8FSJ4NYyg